NoriSte/cypress-wait-until/README.md

 cy.wrap('<EXPECTED_VALUE>')
   .waitUntil((subject) => cy.getCookie('token').then(cookie => cookie.value === subject));
 ```
-Please note: do not expect that the previous command are retried.
+Please note: do not expect that the previous command is retried.
 Only what's inside the `checkFunction` code is retried
 ```javascript
 cy.getCookie('token') // will not be retried
   .waitUntil(cookie => cookie.value === '<EXPECTED_VALUE>');